Financials

 Did you know?

-Kitsap Bank employees spent3,528 hours volunteering for
+Kitsap Bank employees spent

 142 area non-profits.